gdayal80/DataGenerator.EntityFramework.Core/README.md

 ![Nuget](https://img.shields.io/nuget/v/DataGenerator.EntityFramework.Core)

 # Introduction
 DataGenerator.EntityFramework.Core is a package to generate Mock Data using OpenAI & EntityFramework Core on Windows / Linux / MacOS.
+The package is compatible only with primitive DataTypes, Complex DataTypes are not supported.

+# Parameter: `openAiBatchSize`

+`openAiBatchSize` should be equal to `noOfRows` in case you want to ensure unique data values.

+# Parameter: `inDataValue`

+`inDataValue` is the value of the data under which you want to generate data.
+For instance under state `Maharashtra` you want to generate data for table `City` then pass `inDataValue` as `maharashtra`.

 # Getting started